BryceHamilton/comp-479/project4/report.md

 The main clustering step involves vectorizing all documents using `TfidfVectorizer` using `english` stop words, followed by employing the `sklearn` `KMeans` module.
 The initialization used is `k-means++` as it will produce more distinct clusters and a better run time, given the initial centroids are more likely to be an even distance apart.
 The other hyperparameters are roughly the default of sklearn, and increaseing the the max iterations or total runs did not produce substantial results but took natrually took longer.

-The output of each clustering run, `3` and `6` clusters, are saved as `pandas.Dataframes` to their respective subdirectories in the `clusters` directory.
+The output of each clustering run, `3` and `6` clusters, are saved as `pandas.Dataframes` to their respective subdirectories in the `clusters` directory as well as the `titles` of documents of each cluster.

 - Resources: https://towardsdatascience.com/clustering-documents-with-python-97314ad6a78d